 So, what’s your number?

 I counted 12 for my own bed: a metal base, mattress, waterproof encasement, fitted sheet, comforter, blanket, three pillows, regular pillow case, hypoallergenic pillow encasement, and a washable wool pillow cover.
-I don’t know how you feel about it, but, honestly, I never thought of my bed as being composed of so much…stuff!
+I don’t know how you feel about it, but, honestly, I never thought of my bed as having so much stuff!
 But when I step back and think about why each piece is there, I realize they all serve a purpose.

 Well yes, but that’s only part of it.
 Your bed needs to do more than keep you cozy.
 It needs to correctly support your body while you sleep and regulate your temperature to keep you comfortable throughout the night.